ricardojoserf/SharpADS/README.md

 # SharpADS

 C# program to write, read, delete or list Alternate Data Streams (ADS) within NTFS.
+It can "hide" payloads inside both files or directories.

 ### Write one ADS value